Pelotte/iam-metal-demand-optimizer/README.md

 - GDP IAM > GDP models0_scenario > GDPmodels0_scenario_region
 - Power Capacity IAM > Dossier s0 models0_scenario > Cap_models0_scenario_region

-To do so, you can use the python code "IAM_Download_Data"
+To do so, you can use the python code "IAM_Download_Data.py"

 ### Choose parameters